awsdocs/amazon-kendra-developer-guide/doc_source/data-source-sharepoint.md

 ## Prerequisites<a name="prerequisites-sharepoint"></a>

-Before you can use Amazon Kendra to index your SharePoint data source, you must meet the following requirements:
+Before you can use Amazon Kendra to index your SharePoint data source, make these changes in your SharePoint and AWS accounts\.

-+ You have created an Amazon Kendra index\.
-You must create an index before you create the data source\.
-You need the index id to connect your data source\.
-For more information on how to create an Amazon Kendra index, see [Creating an index](https://docs.aws.amazon.com/kendra/latest/dg/create-index.html)\.
-+ You have an IAM role for your data source\.
-Amazon Kendra uses this role to access the AWS resources required to create the Amazon Kendra resource\.
-You provide the Amazon Resource Name \(ARN\) of the IAM role with the policy attached when you connect your data source to Amazon Kendra\.
-If you are using the API, you must create an IAM role before you connect your datasource\.
-If you use the AWS console, you can choose to use an existing IAM role or create a new one when you configure your Amazon Kendra connector\.
-For more information on using an IAM role for your SharePoint data source, see [IAM roles for data sources](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html#iam-roles-ds)\.
+**In SharePoint, make sure you have:**
-+ You are a SharePoint user with administrative permissions\.
++ Created a SharePoint user with administrative permissions\.
-+ You have copied the URL of the SharePoint sites you want to index\.
-You need this information to connect SharePoint to Amazon Kendra\.
-+ In your SharePoint account, you have:
++ **For SharePoint Online:**
-  + Generated a client ID and client secret in your SharePoint account\.
-  + Created SharePoint basic authentication credentials that connect to Amazon Kendra using a user name and password\.
+  + Created basic authentication credentials containing a user name and password\.

-    You can use basic authentication to connect to SharePoint Online to Amazon Kendra\.
-If you are using SharePoint Server you must provide your server domain name and your user name and password\.
-The server domain name is the NetBIOS name in your Active Directory provider\.
+  + **Optional: **Generated OAuth 2\.0 credentials containing a user name, password, client id, and client secret\.
++ **For SharePoint Server: **Noted your SharePoint Server domain name \(the NetBIOS name in your Active Directory\)\.
+You use this, along with your SharePoint basic authentication user name and password, to connect to SharePoint Server to Amazon Kendra\.
 **Note**
 If you use SharePoint Server and need to convert your Access Control List \(ACL\) to email format for filtering on user context, provide the LDAP server URL and LDAP search base\.
 Or you can use the directory domain override\.
 The LDAP server URL is the full domain name and the port number \(for example, ldap://example\.com:389\)\.
 The LDAP search base are the domain controllers 'example' and 'com'\.
 With the directory domain override, you can use the email domain instead of using LDAP server URL and LDAP search base\.
 For example, the email domain for username@example\.com is 'example\.com'\.
 You can use this override if you aren't concerned about validating your domain and simply want to use your email domain\.
-  + Created OAuth2 authentication credentials that identifies Amazon Kendra and a user name, password, client ID and client secret\.
 + Added the following permissions to your SharePoint account:

-     **For SharePoint lists:**
+  **For SharePoint lists**
   + Open Items—View the source of documents with server\-side file handlers\.
   + View Application Pages—View forms, views, and application pages\.
 Enumerate lists\.
   + View Items—View items in lists and documents in document libraries\.
   + View Versions—View past versions of a list item or document\.

   **For SharePoint websites**
   + Browse Directories—Enumerate files and folders in a website using SharePoint Designer and Web DAV interface\.
   + Browse User Information—View information about users of the website\.
   + Enumerate Permissions—Enumerate permissions on the website, list, folder, document, or list item\.
   + Open—Open a website, list, or folder to access items inside the container\.
   + Use Client Integration Features—Use SOAP, WebDAV, the client object model, or SharePoint Designer interfaces to access the website\.
   + Use Remote Interfaces—Use features that launch client applications\.
   + View Pages—View pages on a website\.

-    You can find more information on how to configure your SharePoint account on the [Sharepoint Developer Documentation](https://learn.microsoft.com/en-us/sharepoint/dev/) page\.
++ Noted the URL of the SharePoint sites you want to index\.

+**In your AWS account, make sure you have:**
++ Created an Amazon Kendra index and, if using the API, noted the index id\.
++ Created an IAM role for your data source and, if using the API, noted the ARN of the IAM role\.
++ Stored your SharePoint authentication credentials in an AWS Secrets Manager secret and, if using the API, noted the ARN of the secret\.
+**Note**
+Be sure to regularly refresh or rotate your credentials and secret\.
+Provide only the necessary access level for your own security\.

-+ You have an AWS Secrets Manager secret containing the authentication credentials you are using to connect your SharePoint data source with your Amazon Kendra index\.
-If you are using the console to create your data source, you can create the secret there, or you can use an existing Secrets Manager secret\.
-If you are using the API, you must provide the Amazon Resource Name \(ARN\) of an existing secret\.
-It is recommended that you regularly refresh or rotate your credentials and secret, and only provide the necessary level of access for your own security\.
+If you don’t have an existing IAM role or secret, you can use the console to create a new IAM role and Secrets Manager secret when you connect your SharePoint data source to Amazon Kendra\.
+If you are using the API, you must provide the ARN of an existing IAM role and Secrets Manager secret, and an index id\.
-+ \(Optional\) If you want to map attributes or custom index fields from your SharePoint data source to your Amazon Kendra index, you must make sure that these attributes and custom fields already exist in your data source file system custom metadata\.

-## Connecting Amazon Kendra to your SharePoint data source<a name="data-source-procedure-sharepoint"></a>
+## Connection instructions<a name="data-source-procedure-sharepoint"></a>

 To connect Amazon Kendra to your SharePoint data source you must provide details of your SharePoint credentials so that Amazon Kendra can access your data\.
 If you have not yet configured SharePoint for Amazon Kendra see [Prerequisites](#prerequisites-sharepoint)\.